Kraven the Hunter: The Gauntlet and Grim Hunt

 Across "The Gauntlet" and "Grim Hunt", Kraven is resurrected by his ex-wife Sasha Kravinoff and their children with a dark magic ritual using the blood of Spider-Man.
 Thoroughly unhappy and enraged with having been bestowed an unwanted revival, Sergei is shown to now be explosively psychopathic and cold towards his family, beating his son Vladimir and daughter Ana and expressing little attention towards his wife.
 After being stabbed by his daughter Ana, Sergei recovers, stating that Sasha restored him with corrupted blood which he calls "unlife".
 They pull off the mask of the corpse of Spider-Man hung in their mantel and discover that Kaine had impersonated Peter in Spider-Man's costume.
 Kaine's nature as a clone indicates his unnatural existence has muddied the properties of the ritual.
-Spider-Man, in his black costume, confronts Kraven and the rest of the Kravinoff Family.
+Spider-Man, in his black costume, confronts Kraven and the rest of the Kravinoff family.
 Spider-Man is tempted to kill Kraven, who eagerly and desperately attempts to goad him into it.
 Beating him brutally, Spider-Man takes Kraven's spear in hand and prepares to grant his enemy his wish but he refuses to do so when he is reminded by Julia Carpenter (who has inherited the powers of Madame Web after her death) that committing murder is not in his moral code, and furthermore, by going through with it, damns himself to a future where from that point he takes on a more brutal approach to crime-fighting, including killing suspects, which will lead him to die in a standoff against the police (a scenario previously glimpsed in an earlier issue).
 Following their defeat by Spider-Man, Kraven and his family escape to the Savage Land.
-While there, Kraven brutally kills Sasha (who complained that Kraven would have to hunt them to prove their place in the Kravinoff family) and euthanizes Vladimir.
+While there, Kraven kills Sasha and Vladimir.
 Alyosha flees in disgust of what his dad did to his stepmom and half-brother afterwards.
-Kraven and Ana discuss rebuilding the Kravinoff family, which leads to Ana running off to hunt Alyosha to prove herself worthy to Kraven and rebuild the Kravinoff family.
+Kraven and Ana discuss rebuilding the Kravinoff family, which leads to Ana running off to hunt Alyosha to prove herself worthy.